apache/beam/sdks/python/apache_beam/examples/inference/README.md

 To use this transform, you need a dataset and model for language modeling.

 1. Download the [BertForMaskedLM](https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertForMaskedLM) model from Hugging Face's repository of pretrained models.
-You must already have `transformers` installed, then from a python shell run:
+You must already have `transformers` installed, then from a Python shell run:
 ```
 import torch
 from transformers import BertForMaskedLM